1980is/rhcsa-9/Find.md

 ## Folder or file

--   find ~ -type d -name "Music"
+``find ~ -type d -name "Music"``
+This finds a directory named "Music".

+``find / -name linux.conf``
+This searches everything for a file named "linux.conf".

 ---